mmatyas/pegasus-docs/docs/customize/theme-guide.md

 }
 ```

 There are numerous built-in components you can use in a theme: simple types (texts, rectangles, images, ...), components that define layouts of other items (rows, grids, custom paths) and special elements (animations, particle effects, custom shader code).
-We'll see the most common of them and their usage later in this guide.
+These are contained in so called *modules*, with most of them are in the one called **Qt Quick**.
+We'll see the most common components and their usage, as well as other modules in the in-depth QML tutorial (*todo*).

-&nbsp;
+### Extending with JavaScript

 QML generally describes *what* is on the screen and how they *look* like -- to tell what a component should *do*, you can extend QML with **JavaScript** code.
 Don't worry if you aren't familiar with it; QML works quite well on its own, usually you only need to code if you want to implement some special behaviour for the elements.

 !!! warning
     While JavaScript is usually associated with websites, Pegasus is **NOT** a web browser or an HTML5 app.
 Only the JavaScript engine is used, not a whole browser.
 In case you're worried about performance: your script will automatically get compiled to native code the next time you start Pegasus when you change a file.

-&nbsp;

 !!! info "Further reading"
     - [https://en.wikipedia.org/wiki/QML](https://en.wikipedia.org/wiki/QML)